The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 <title>Access denied</title>

-The result above shows a 403 status code, which is an error page.
-Plus, the Cloudflare system redirected us to an "Access denied" page instead of Open Sea's Collection stats page.
+The result above shows an error 403 status code.
+Plus, the Cloudflare system redirected us to an "Access denied" page instead of OpenSea's Collection stats page.
+This issue is common in web scraping, as explored in the 403 web scraping error article.

 Click to open the image in full screen

-How to Bypass Cloudflare Using Cloudscraper in Python?
+How to Bypass Cloudflare Using Cloudscraper in Python

+A lot of work goes into bypassing Cloudflare protection with Python.
 However, with Cloudscraper, you don't need to worry about what goes on behind the scenes.
-Rather, you can call the scraper function and wait a few seconds to gain access.
+Instead, you can call the scraper function and wait a few seconds to access the target website.

 Here's how to do it.

-1. Import Cloudscraper and other dependencies (BeautifulSoup).
+1. Import Cloudscraper and BeautifulSoup:

 from bs4 import BeautifulSoup